it-practice/hello-world/README.md

 # hello-world
-This is Basic  prog for today
+This is Basic  prog for today.
+Prog is started.